-Termites are one of Mother Nature’s tree recyclers and as we all know the temperate rainforest habitat we live in is a perfect place for termites to be making their living.
+For eco-friendly termite extermination on Vancouver Island, The Pest Doctor is the pest control company to call.
+Termites are one of Mother Nature’s tree recyclers, and as we all know, the temperate rainforest habitat we live in is a perfect place for termites to be making their living.

 Termites use a technique called “thermo-shadowing” in order to decide where they will come to the surface to forage for food.
 When a tree falls to the ground it begins to trap moisture under it, creating rot and a temperature gradient which the termites are able to sense as a food source.

 House foundations also mimic this natural thermal gradient and encourage the termites to the surface.
 They may appear within structures through cracks in the foundation, any wood that may be in contact with the earth or build protective mud tubes to move from the ground to the wood portion of the structure.